colmont/NASLib/README.md

 - [Contact](#contact)

 ## Installation
 To install the required dependencies, please refer to the [original README.md file](./README_original.md).
-Our fork does not need any additional dependencies.
+Our fork only needs one additional dependency that can be installed as follows: `pip install simplejson`.

 ## Usage
 To run the GP regression, execute the following command: